 School Campus Map

-The historic Tourmont mansion houses the Principal's office, Reception, Administration, Sick Bay, the School Counsellor and a number of Middle School classrooms.
+The historic Tourmont mansion houses the Principal's office, Reception, Administration, Student Services, the School Counsellor and a number of Middle School classrooms.
+Built in 1892, and thought to be designed by the architect John Beswicke, Tourmont was bought by Fintona teacher Margaret Cunningham in 1933.
+Some years later Margaret Cunningham, as headmistress, moved the School to Tourmont.

 Since we opened the ELC in 1995, we have built a reputation for providing exceptional programs in a dynamic and stimulating environment.
 Our refurbished ELC building contains sun drenched rooms, large creative spaces, a piazza, and gardens providing many meaningful ways for our students to interact.